 It’s another name that’s used predominantly as a surname, but it could be a more masculine alternative to Shelby.

-From Scotland, we have the name Loch, which is Gaelic, and used to define “lake.”
+From Scotland, we have the name Loch, which is Gaelic in origin, and used to define “lake.”
 It’s pronounced like lock and can be a short version of the name Lachlan.

 Loch isn’t as popular now as it was in the ‘90s, and at the moment, is ranked 5,896 on the popularity charts.
 Many people know the name because of the Loch Ness Monster.